Loop3D/loopresources/docs/source/tutorials/04-filtering.md

-# 5 – Preprocessing and Filtering Guide for `DrillholeDatabase`
+# 5 – Preprocessing and Filtering

 This guide explains how to clean numeric columns and filter rows in a `DrillholeDatabase` to prepare data for analysis.
 It focuses: